Death Aboard MSC Cruise Ship Investigated As Suicide

 MIAMI (CBSMiami) – Authorities are investigating an apparent suicide aboard an MSC Cruise ship.

-MSC Cruises confirmed to CBS4 News that a young man traveling with his family on board MSC Seashore had apparently taken his own life on Wednesday evening.READ MORE: Miami-Dade County To Open Several COVID Testing Sites Over Next Two Weeks
+MSC Cruises confirmed to CBS4 News that a young man traveling with his family on board MSC Seashore had apparently taken his own life on Wednesday evening.READ MORE: Delta, United Cancel Hundreds Of Christmas Eve Flights

 Ship officials said they immediately notified authorities while their care team assisted the young man’s family on board.

-MSC Cruises released the following statement:READ MORE: With COVID Cases Rising, Universal Orlando Reinstates Mask Rule
+MSC Cruises released the following statement:READ MORE: Miami Police: Suspected Serial Killer Willy Suarez Maceo Arrested

 “All of us at MSC Cruises are heartbroken.
 The family remains in our thoughts and prayers.
 Out of respect for the family’s privacy, we will not be discussing any additional details.”